Mayk: Bahia

 In June 2018, after featuring sparingly, Mayk was loaned to Bahia and returned to the youth setup.
 On 24 July 2019, he signed a permanent contract with the club until the end of 2022.

 On 17 June 2020, Mayk was loaned to Joinville until the end of the season.
 He left on 11 December after being rarely used, and returned to his parent club, where he was also a backup option.

 Retrô

 On 28 December 2021, Mayk moved to Retrô on loan.
 The following 24 May, after being a first-choice, he terminated his contract with Bahia, and signed a permanent deal with Retrô afterwards.

 Mayk scored his first senior goal on 29 May 2022, netting Retrô's fourth in a 4–1 Série D away routing of São Paulo Crystal.

 Guarani

 On 27 September 2022, Mayk was announced at Série B side Guarani.
 Initially a backup option, he became a regular starter in the 2023 season, and renewed his contract until 2024 on 28 September of that year.

 Mayk scored his first goal for Bugre on 28 January 2024, netting his team's second in a 3–0 away win over Ituano.

 Grêmio

 On 15 February 2024, Mayk was announced at Série A side Grêmio, after agreeing to a contract until the end of 2026.
+A backup to Reinaldo, he fell further down the pecking order in the 2025 season, after the arrivals of Marlon and Luan Cândido, and was loaned to Novorizontino in the second division in June of that year.